 "Although I created the concept in early 2007, it took me a year to launch my business.
 During this time, I worked on design and product development, branding, marketing, fundraising and building the supply chain.
 CocoRose officially launched in May 2008."

-"Being in full-time employment while setting up or running your business is challenging.
-For more than two years, I’ve sacrificed my evenings and weekends to developing my business.
+"Being in full-time employment while setting up and running the business was challenging.
+For more than two years, I sacrificed my evenings and weekends developing my business.

-"My 'holidays’ are largely spent at exhibitions.
-When I return to work, colleagues ask whether I had a relaxing holiday.
-I can’t help but laugh and tell them I’ve been on my feet for days and I'm even more knackered than before.
-The passion, belief and determination I have for CocoRose always keeps me going, though.
-Plus – I love shoes!
+"My 'holidays' were spent at exhibitions and when I returned to work, colleagues would ask whether I had a relaxing holiday.
+I couldn't help but laugh and tell them I'd been on my feet for days and I'm even more knackered than before.
+The passion, belief and determination I have for CocoRose always kept me going, though.
+Plus – I love shoes!"

 "When setting up CocoRose, one of my biggest challenges was finding a reputable and reliable supplier to produce my designs.

 "Quality and attention to detail were extremely important, as was flexibility and willingness to produce innovative products.
 New products cost money and time, but I was willing to take the risk – I just needed a good supplier to take it with me.

 "I remember the first day of production.
 I was badly let down and everything seemed to come crashing down around me.
 However, I picked myself up and a few months later, I found my current supplier, who is amazing.
 We've had our hiccups and will probably continue to do so, but we've developed a good relationship, which is fundamental."

 Janan wanted to manufacture her shoes in the UK, but this proved tricky so she started by manufacturing the shoes in China and the purse here in the UK.
 However, that soon became a logistical nightmare so she had to move the whole manufacturing process to China.

 Eventually, Janan approached the British Footwear association for help.
 They were able to put her in touch with a company that enabled her to move some of her manufacturing back to the UK.